kreincke/proScientia.ltx/README.md

 ## Prerequisites

-*proscientia.ltx* requires the installation of
+*proScientia.ltx* requires the installation of

 * a LaTeX distribution with different packages / programs which should be part of your TeX-Distribution:
   * BibLatex : [https://ctan.org/pkg/biblatex](https://ctan.org/pkg/biblatex)